 Grannies being strip-searched?
 Seriously?
 Oh yes, and I have more on those suspected octogenarian terrorists right here.
 (You can’t make this stuff up.)
 Plus, don’t miss this week’s Washington Post column about the hazards of cashless toll roads.
 And I have the answer to the persistent question: Who moved my cheese?

 Burning questions: Have you witnessed a random act of kindness during the holidays, while you’ve been traveling?
 I’d love to hear your story of a travel employee or fellow traveler going the extra mile during this time of year.
+Send me a note.
 Also, please nominate your favorite travel blogging personality.

 Hey, if you’re flying somewhere, I hope you’ll check out our underwriter, Airport Parking Reservations, which offers discounted airport parking and guaranteed parking reservations.
 Why?
 Because they are supporting consumer advocacy online, and we love them for it.
 And because eventually, you’ll have to park your car at the airport — and why not support a businesses that supports you?